Slozzzzy/JetLay/README.md

 git fetch
 git pull
 ```

 ## 📝 Notes

 Make sure Node.js v18+ is installed.

 If deploying to Vercel, link your Supabase project in Environment Variables.

-For mobile, you’ll need Android Studio or Xcode installed.
+**For mobile development, you’ll need Android Studio or Xcode installed.**

 ## Learn More